 - 1. If the plinth surface is not level, determine where the highest point of the plinth is, and position the case allocated to this position first. - 2.
 Snap a chalk line on the floor to use as a guide for positioning the front of the cases in the line-up.
 Determine the position of the case and choose a part of the case that will relate to the chalk line. - 3.
-Adjust the case height using the adjustable feet to ensure the case is level to within +/- 1.5mm from front to back and side to side and chassis of case is NOT twisted.
+Adjust the case height using the adjustable feet to ensure the case is level to within +/-1.5mm from front to back, and side to side, and that the chassis of case is NOT twisted.
 Maximum 30mm adjustment.

-Refer to and follow the manual handling policies of your Company when moving cases
+Refer to and follow the manual handling policies of your Company when moving cases.

-Cases must not be positioned in areas that may be subject to heat or air currents such as ventilation ducts, open doors or windows, direct sunlight, electric fans or ovens, etc.
+Merchandisers must be installed level to ensure proper operation of the refrigeration system and to ensure proper drainage of defrost water.
+When leveling merchandisers, use a carpenter's level as shown below.
+Cases must not be positioned in areas that may be subject to heat or air currents such as ventilation ducts, open doors or windows, direct sunlight, electric fans, or ovens, etc.

-NOTE: Information in this manual is to be followed in conjunction with specifications, work practices and regulations of the customer, installing company and relevant industry.
+NOTE: Information in this manual is to be followed in conjunction with specifications, work practices and regulations of the customer, installing company, and relevant industry.

-CAUTION: Ensure the lifting capacity of the trolley, etc is sufficient for the case.
-Refer to the product engineering data tables at the front of this manual for case weights and Risk Analysis (page 36).
+CAUTION: Ensure the lifting capacity of the trolley, etc., is sufficient for the case.
+Refer to the product engineering data tables at the front of this manual for case weights and risk analysis (page 36).
 The rating plates will also detail weight/size.